aleph2c/miros-rabbitmq/docs/_sources/deployment.rst.txt

 * a file to tell RabbitMQ about its environment
 * a file to configure the RabbitMQ server
 * the ``.env`` template.
+* a file to tell your program what other nodes to talk to
+* a cache file for its automatic discovery phase

 .. code-block:: python

   $ touch ./templates/rabbit-env.config.j2
   $ touch ./templates/rabbit.config.j2
   $ touch ./templates/.env.j2
+  $ touch ./templates/.miros_rabbit_hosts.json.j2
+  $ touch ./templates/.miros_rabbitlan_cache.j2

 The ``j2`` extension is our hint that these files are jinja2 template files.
 Here is my barebones ``rabbit-env.config.j2`` template: